-If you’re not investing in Google Ads for your business, you’re missing a big opportunity in getting qualified leads that can be turned into paying customers for your business.
+If you’re not investing in Google Ads for your business in Malaysia, you’re missing a big opportunity to get qualified leads that can be turned into paying customers for your business.

 In this article, we will share all the information you need to know about Google Ads and get started with this result-driven digital marketing strategy.
 In this guide, we will answer all your Google Ads related questions like:

 - How do I launch a Google Ads campaign?

 - Why should I use Google Ads?

 Google Ads Malaysia Definition

 Google Ads is a paid search marketing strategy that helps your business to get traffic from Google and Google affiliated networks.
 Although Google Ads primarily focus on helping your business appear at the top of search results when people search for keywords or terms related to your business, there are other types of advertising campaigns offered by Google Ads which include:

 - Search network campaigns: Help your business reach your potential customers who are searching for your products or services using Google search engine.
 It works well for all types of businesses that are looking to drive leads, sales, and traffic to their website.